trilogy-group/contently-xdomain-cookies/README.md

 npm test
 ```

-##### Dev Server
+##### Dev Server & Development
 The dev server runs on localhost:3001.
-Once running you can map whatever hosts to 127.0.0.1 and load the JS in running local pages from {{myhost}}:3001/xdomain_cookie.js.
+Once running you can map whatever hosts to 127.0.0.1 and load the JS in running local pages from {{myhost}}:3001/xdomain_cookie.dev.js.
 ```
 npm run dev
 ```